GovReady/govready-q/Schema.md

 Increasing the `min` or decreasing the `max` are incompatible changes (see Updating Modules).

+#### `integer`

+This question type asks for a numeric, integer input.

+If `min` and `max` are set, then the value is restricted to that range.
+If `min` is omitted, then negative numbers are allowed!

+As with the text question types, `placeholder` and `help` text can also be specified.

 #### `module`

 This question type prompts the user to select another completed module as the answer to the question.
 The `module-id` field specifies the ID of another module specification.